GangstersPairOfDice/slic/README.md

 ## Compiling with `cc`

-To compile slic.c, run `cc bum.c -o bum` in your terminal shell.
+To compile slic.c, run `cc slic.c -o slic` in your terminal shell.
 If no errors occur, this will produce an executable named `slic`. `-o` stands for “output”, and specifies that the output executable should be named `slic`.

 ## Compiling with `make`